brendanmichaelconnors/Journal-club/README.md

 **Who**: DFO staff (incl. postdocs) from PBS and IOS who are interested in discussing new literature, ideas, analytical tools and approaches, as well as (occasionally) engaging in collaborative research/side projects.
 See examples below of some recent papers that I thought might be interesting to discuss.

-**What**: Rotating chair selects paper/topic and leads/instigates a group discussion in whatever format she/he deems appropriate.
+**What**: Rotating chair selects paper/topic and leads a group discussion in whatever format she/he deems appropriate.

 **Where**: PBS